yihong1120/YOLOv8-License-Plate-Insights/README.md

 To use this model for license plate detection and recognition, you need to have images of cars on which you want to perform the detection.

-1. Modify the `weights_path` in `CarLicensePlateDetector.py` to point to your YOLOv8 weights file:
+1. Modify the `weights_path` in `train.py` to point to your YOLOv8 weights file.
+To train the model on Google Colab, you can utilise this [file](License_Plate_Detection.ipynb):

     ```python
-    weights_path = './path_to_your_weights/best.pt'
+    python train.py
     ```

-2. Run the license plate detection script:
+2. Run the license plate detection script.
+To enable Vision AI api, you can refer to [Vision-API-Tutorial](manual/Vision-API-Tutorial.md):

     ```sh
     python inference.py